AndrewWasHere/HierarchicalStateMachines.jl/docs/src/reference.md

 ## Exceptions

-The following exceptions are defined and used by HSM.
+The following exceptions are defined and used by HierarchicalStateMachines.

 ```@docs
 HsmUnhandledEventError